cupiddlmao/nigstrap/README.md

 ----

-Bloxstrap is a third-party replacement for the standard Roblox bootstrapper, providing additional useful features and improvements.
+Nigstrap is a third-party fork of Bloxstrap and replacement for the standard Roblox bootstrapper, providing additional useful features and improvements.

 Running into a problem or need help with something?
 [Check out the Wiki](https://github.com/bloxstraplabs/bloxstrap/wiki).
 If you can't find anything, or would like to suggest something, please [submit an issue](https://github.com/bloxstraplabs/bloxstrap/issues).